The Soldier's Details

 - Non Pladuk Grave No. 1

-Soldier wounded in action on 9.2.1942, he then made his way to the General Base Depot and was admitted to 2/13th Australian General Hospital on 10.2.1942 with shrapnel wounds to his left arm and chest.
+Barrymore was a Driver with Platoon 16 ‘D’ Coy 2/4th, stationed on northwest coast of Singapore for the Japanese invasion.
+He was wounded in action on 9.2.1942, then made his way to General Base Depot and was admitted to 2/13th Australian General Hospital on 10.2.1942 with shrapnel wounds to his left arm and chest.
 Discharged to unit on 21.2.1942.

-Frederick Markwell Barrymore was one of three children born to Frederick William Barrymore and Cora Henrietta Markwell.
-Barrymore had two sisters Annette and Olwyn.
+Frederick Markwell Barrymore was one of four children born to Frederick William Barrymore and Cora Henrietta Markwell.
+Barrymore had three sisters , Edith Annette and Elwyn.

 Photograph taken Kanchanaburi War Cemetery January 2018.